a77lic7ion/Study-Buddy/README.md

 ## 🚦 Operational Procedures

 1. **Initialization:** Define your academic level (Grade 1-12) and primary target subject.
-2. **Review:** Launch an AI Flashcard module to build a foundational conceptual base.
+2. **Review:** Launch a Neural Forge module to build a foundational conceptual base.
 3. **Assessment:** Trigger a Quiz session to stress-test your knowledge.
 Use **Focus Topics** for targeted practice.
 4. **Correction:** Study the **Expert Briefing** for any missed questions to bridge learning gaps.
 5. **Certification:** Export your profile once you reach a >90% Mastery Score across your active subjects.